 Looking forward and according to NBG’s forecasts for Greek GDP, domestic demand will increase by 10 per cent during the next three years.
 Under this scenario, the two main limitations of Greek enterprises – high fixed costs and low capacity utilization – will be lessened.
 Therefore, this limited revival of domestic demand (covering just 1/5 of the crisis’ loses) will be enough for the ROA of Greek enterprises to converge to the EU average (leveraging on the improvements on gross profit margin and the trade cycle).
 In particular, sectors like hotels, logistics and food manufacturing will be able to gain shares in the global markets of goods, services and capital.

 Turning to the long-run potential of Greek entrepreneurship, institutional reform is the key to unlock its full dynamics.
 Our research findings from analysis on a wide range of sectors (from IT to hotels, and from higher education to olive oil) reveal three common main areas of focus:

 - Legal and judicial framework (with the time required for enforcing contracts being 4.4 years in Greece versus an EU average of 1.7 years).

 - Academic support to the business sector (with the share of researchers employed in the Greek business sector being just 19 per cent versus an EU average of 49 per cent).

 - Property rights and land issues (with time required for first-court decision being more than 3 years in Greece versus an EU average of less than 1.5 years).

 Convergence to the European institutional standards on those three areas could “upgrade” the DNA of Greek entrepreneurship and enable Greece to exploit its natural competitive advantages.

-A research seminar on this topic will take place on Tuesday 6 February 2018 from 6:00pm to 7:30pm, organised by the Hellenic Observatory.
+A research seminar on the same topic was organised at the HO.
 For more details about the event, please visit the event page.